The Pros and Cons of Product or Service Knowledge

 1. It strengthens communication skills.
-More knowledge enables the salesperson to explain things in different ways and with fewer words, which might lead to better and more efficient communication.
+More product knowledge enables the salesperson to explain things in different ways and with fewer words, which might lead to better and more efficient communication.

-For example, someone selling an accounting software package will be able to more effectively sell it if they fully understand all the ins and outs of the software.
-A product like this can be very complicated for the layperson to understand, so product knowledge can help the salesperson to explain the features and benefits of the product in a way that is simple to understand.
+A service like this can seem complicated for the layperson to understand, so product knowledge can help the salesperson explain the features and benefits of the service in a way that is simple to understand.

 Strangely, I’ve also seen the opposite effect.
 Sometimes those who are new to a product will be enthusiastic about it because they do not yet know its weaknesses.

 Because their affinity with the product is so strong, salespeople who work for Apple will enthuse about the products and as their enthusiasm is so genuine, it can be very persuasive.
 Apple stores have a great customer service reputation as their staff really believe in the products they are selling.

 3. It assists in overcoming objections.
 To me, this is the most important and useful application of product knowledge.
 One of our core beliefs is that people want to know about what they’re interested in, as opposed to what you’re interested in.

 One way of understanding what they’re interested in is eliciting and listening to questions.

 Questions and ambiguous statements (also known as objections) are the clues to what interests people most about what they are buying.
 Questions are buying signals.

 The absence of questions, as a salesperson or a trainer, makes me anxious because it means they are either not listening, not interested or not mentally buying the product or service I’d discuss.